Finhaven/EIPs/EIPS/eip-status-codes.md

 ## Abstract

 This standard outlines a common set of Ethereum status codes (ESC) in the same vein as HTTP statuses.
-This provides a shared contextual language to allow smart contracts to react to situations autonomously, expose localized error messages to users, and so on.
+This provides a shared sety of contextual signals to allow smart contracts to react to situations autonomously, expose localized error messages to users, and so on.

-The current state of the art is to either revert and require human intervention, or return a boolean pass/fail status.
-Status codes are similar to reverting with a reason, but aimed at automation and translation.
+The current state of the art is to either `revert` and require human intervention, or return a boolean pass/fail status.
+Status codes are similar to `revert`ing with a reason, but aimed at automation and translation.

 Much like HTTP codes, having a standard set of known codes has many benefits for developers.